Review

 One thing that both inspires and disappoints me is the community surrounding the Flipper.
 Through Reddit and, to a lesser extent, the forums, there is a hostile culture.

 There tends to be a RTFM approach slung at users unfamiliar with support etiquette and a general culture of downvoting those that ask simple questions.
-While I do think it is important to direct people towards the proper documentation instead of spoon feeding them, the hostility should be left at the door.
+While I do think it is important to direct people towards the proper documentation instead of spoon-feeding them, the hostility should be left at the door.
 The echo chamber that is Reddit is particularly guilty of this, and better must be done.

-As discussed with the Momentum firmware previously, much of the Flipper is open source, and the tooling to hack and build on it is readily available.
-This has led to a thriving app ecosystem and countless hardware addons that make use of the GPIO pins.
-Perhaps my favourite class of which are the Geiger counters.
+Separate from the negativity, there is a thriving community that dedicates their time to expanding and experimenting with the Flipper’s feature set.
+As discussed with the Momentum firmware previously, much of the Flipper is open-source, and the tooling to hack and build on it is readily available.
+This has led to a thriving app ecosystem and countless hardware add-ons and modifications.
+Not that I have any need of them, but my favourite class of which are the Geiger counters.

 Overall Evaluation

-If the Flipper has made it onto your radar and piqued your interest, then chances are the only negative you’ll find in buying it is the impact on your wallet.
+If the Flipper Zero has made it onto your radar and piqued your interest, then chances are the only negative you’ll find in buying it is the impact on your wallet.